Strong-Motion Tools (smt) module

 The smt provides capabilities (parsers) for the parsing of an inputted dataset into metadata for the performing of a residual analysis, so as to evaluate GMPE performance against the inputted dataset.

 The inputted dataset usually comprises of a ground-motion record flatfile.
 Many seismological institutions provide flatfiles of processed ground-motion records.
-These flatfiles often slightly differ in format, but generally follow a template of a .csv file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
-Each record contains information for (1) the associated earthquake (e.g. moment magnitude, hypocentral location, focal depth), (2) the associated site parameters (e.g. shear-wave velocity in the upper 30m of a site (Vs30)), (3) source-to-site distance metrics (e.g. epicentral distance, Joyner-Boore distance) and (4) ground-motion intensity values for various intensity measures (e.g. peak-ground acceleration (PGA), peak-ground velocity (PGV), spectral acceleration (SA) for various spectral ordinates).
+These flatfiles often slightly differ in format, but generally follow a template of a CSV file in which each row represents a single ground-motion record, that is, a recording of the observed ground-motion at a single station.
+Each record contains information for (1) the associated earthquake (e.g. moment magnitude, hypocentral location, focal depth), (2) the associated site parameters (e.g. shear-wave velocity in the upper 30m of a site (Vs30)) and (3) ground-motion intensity values for various intensity measures (e.g. peak-ground acceleration (PGA), peak-ground velocity (PGV), spectral acceleration (SA) for various spectral ordinates).

-In this example, we will consider the ESM 2018 format parser for the parsing of a ESM 2018 flatfile comprising of earthquakes from Albania and the surrounding regions.
-We will then evaluate appropriate GMPEs using the parsed metadata in the explanations of the subsequent smt components.
+In this example, we will consider the ESM (Engineering Strong-Motion database) 2018 format parser for the parsing of a subset of the ESM 2018 flatfile comprising of active shallow crustal earthquakes from Albania and the surrounding regions.
+The example residual analysis considered here consequently focuses on identifying the most appropriate GMPEs for predicting ground-motions generated from active shallow crustal earthquakes in Albania.

 Parsing a Ground-Motion Flatfile into Metadata

-Herein we provide a brief description of the various steps for the parsing of an ESM 2018 flatfile.
-Note that we use the symbol > as the prompt in a terminal, hence every time you find some code starting with this symbol this indicate a command you must type in your terminal.
+Herein we provide a brief description of the various steps for the parsing of the ESM18 example flatfile.
+Note that we use the symbol > as the prompt in a terminal throughout the smt documentation, hence every time you find some code starting with this symbol this indicates a command you must type in your terminal.

 1. First we must import the ESMFlatfileParser and the required python modules for managing the output directories: